 This takes the connected, conventional shopping space (think local markets and shopping malls), and fuses it with the ease and convenience of shopping online.

 Social media is fundamentally word of mouth.
 It's a golden opportunity to make sure your brand is being spoken about in the best way possible.
 It provides an opportunity to foster authentic engagement around your brand, which results in increased brand trust and loyalty.

 Social commerce takes it a step further.
 It makes it easier for consumers to take action and buy your products in the space they are already in.
 It also allows the pathway to purchase to be as frictionless as possible.

-Between the years of 2017 and 2018 the amount of retailers in North America using social media as an ecommerce outlet nearly doubled.
+Between the years 2017 and 2018, the number of retailers in North America using social media as an ecommerce outlet nearly doubled.

 Taking into consideration the Covid-19 pandemic and social distancing, it may be too soon to tell how social commerce will be affected long-term.
 According to worldwide research by ACI, there was a 74 percent rise in online transactions in March 2020 compared to the same period last year.
 If this activity continues, social commerce will undoubtedly be rising faster than it ever has before.